visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

          period must be within the tolerance value.

 Maximum Number of steps
-   Because of the possibility for very long integration times integration limits must be utilized.
+   Because of the possibility for very long integration times, integration limits must be utilized.

 Puncture Plane